 The Family Health Partnership Clinic provides health care to those in our community who do not have health insurance of any kind.
 The Clinic has an integrated mental health component and provides brief therapy for patients who are facing mental health issues as well as physical health problems.

 - Therapist treats individuals in need of behavioral health services and service delivery with appropriate mental health assessments, treatment plans along with short term mental health treatment.
 Services are conducted by a Spanish bilingual therapist who works closely with the physical health providers and nurses to help identify patients in need of behavioral health services.

-- Patient Navigator Program links individuals in need of behavioral health and other critically needed services with the provider organization that can provide appropriate assessment and service delivery as indicated.
+- Patient Navigator Program provides basic mental health screening and links individuals in need of behavioral health and other critically needed services with the provider organization that can provide appropriate assessment and service delivery as indicated.

 370 Summit Street, Suite 1A, Elgin, IL 60120 | 847-608-1344 | http://gefcc.org

 McHenry County Location: McHenry Community Health Center 3901 Mercy Drive, McHenry, IL 60050 | 815-363-9900

 GEFCC is a community health center that provides quality health care to all, including those who don’t have the ability to pay.

 - Behavioral Health Integration uses screening, brief intervention (including Behavioral Activation) and referral to treatment (SBIRT).
 The program is team-based with full integration between primary and behavioral health care including shared patient scheduling, shared treatment planning, and shared record keeping.